darasus/ai-blog/content/the-most-popular-coding-languages.md

   by a group of engineers at a company called JetBrains in St. Petersburg, Russia.
 Android is also a growing language in the world of software development.
+intro: >-
+  Coding is a hot job right now and will continue to be so for the foreseeable future.
+The demand for coders is growing, and not just in tech companies.
+Companies of all types need programmers with different coding skills to build their software and websites, which means that coders can find jobs anywhere.

+  Coding is also one of the fastest-growing job markets at the moment.
+As businesses continue to digitize and automate processes, the need for developers who can create programs increases as well.
+The explosion of new programming languages has made this an exciting time to be a coder.
+There are so many options out there – from traditional ones like Java and Python to newer players like Go and Kotlin.
+Which do you think makes for a more promising career as a coder?
+Keep reading to find out which coding languages are most in demand right now...
 ---

 ## Java